Skin Image

 modify the image, save it and immediately run the game and see how the skin looks.

-The next step is to edit all the values in the skin file.
+The next step is to edit all the parameter values in the skin file.
 Fill in the Description part with the

 appropriate values.
 The skin section contains the values that identifies the individual images.